SkyrookieYu/SkyrookieYu/README.md

 - :runner: Hi, I’m SkyrookieYu
 - :herb: I’m interested in computer vision, data compression, and Traditional Chinese Medicine.
 - :sunflower: I’m currently working in Python & C++(often both by use of Qt).
+- :smile_cat: As a qualified TCM practioner, my devotion to relieving pains by Chinese herbal medicine & acupuncture is in progress.
 - :email: Please contact me by email on GitHub.

 <!---